Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 M290X should be a small bit (approximately 9%) faster with regards to anisotropic filtering than the Radeon R7 370 4G. (explain)
+Texel RateThe Radeon R9 M290X should be a small bit (more or less 9%) faster with regards to AF than the Radeon R7 370 4G. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon R7 370 4G is the winner, but only just. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R7 370 4G is a better choice, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison